univ-of-utah-marriott-library-apple/display_manager/README.md

 `manage_displays.py res 1920 1080 rotate 90 brightness .5 ...`

 In this way, you may pass in as many commands as you like, and Display Manager will find a way to run them simultaneously without encountering configuration errors.

+Note: only one `help` command may be run at a time, but any number of other commands may be run simultaneously in a non-blocking fashion.

 ### System Administration Examples